samjones00/docs/docs/_documentation/templates-corefx.md

 supports running on [multiple platforms](/why-servicestack#multiple-hosting-options) so your ServiceStack Services can enjoy near perfect source-code compatibility when and if you choose to **move to .NET Core** in future.

-So whilst Microsoft is stopping new development of ASP.NET Core on .NET Framework, we're not, our supported packages have standardized to multi-target both **.NET v4.5+** and **.NET Standard 2.0** which is supported natively on **ASP.NET Core 2.1 LTS**.
+Whilst Microsoft is stopping new development of ASP.NET Core on .NET Framework, we're not, our supported packages have standardized to multi-target both **.NET v4.5+** and **.NET Standard 2.0** which is supported natively on **ASP.NET Core 2.1**.

 ### Future proofed and continually developed